awsdocs/aws-greengrass-developer-guide/doc_source/idt-ml-qualification.md

 ### Option 1: Use Amazon SageMaker to compile the model<a name="ml-qualification-compile-dlr-option-1"></a>

-Follow these steps to use Amazon SageMaker to compile the ML model provided by IDT\.
+Follow these steps to use SageMaker to compile the ML model provided by IDT\.
 This model is pretrained with Apache MXNet\.

-1. Verify that your device type is supported by Amazon SageMaker\.
+1. Verify that your device type is supported by SageMaker\.
 For more information, see the [target device options](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_OutputConfig.html#sagemaker-Type-OutputConfig-TargetDevice) the *Amazon SageMaker API Reference*\.
-If your device type is not currently supported by Amazon SageMaker, follow the steps in [Option 2: Use TVM to compile the DLR model](#ml-qualification-compile-dlr-option-2)\.
+If your device type is not currently supported by SageMaker, follow the steps in [Option 2: Use TVM to compile the DLR model](#ml-qualification-compile-dlr-option-2)\.
 **Note**
-Running the DLR test with a model compiled by Amazon SageMaker might take 4 or 5 minutes\.
+Running the DLR test with a model compiled by SageMaker might take 4 or 5 minutes\.
 Don’t stop IDT during this time\.

 1. <a name="compile-dlr-download-uncompiled-model"></a>Download the tarball file that contains the uncompiled, pretrained MXNet model for DLR:
    + [dlr\-noncompiled\-model\-1\.0\.tar\.gz](https://d232ctwt5kahio.cloudfront.net/ml/dlr/noncompiled1.0/dlr-noncompiled-model-1.0.tar.gz)